dutchaug/beginners-workshop/lesson01/README.md

 [More info](http://developer.android.com/guide/topics/manifest/manifest-intro.html)

-#### Java source files
+#### The Main Activity

+An activity is a single, focused thing that the user can do.
+Almost all activities interact with the user, so the Activity class takes care of creating a window for you in which you can place your UI with `setContentView(View)`.
+There are two methods almost all subclasses of Activity will implement:

+* **onCreate(Bundle)** is where you initialize your activity.
+Most importantly, here you will usually call `setContentView(int)` with a layout resource defining your UI, and using `findViewById(int)` to retrieve the widgets in that UI that you need to interact with programmatically.
+But more on that in [lesson 2](../lesson02)
+* **onPause()** is where you deal with the user leaving your activity.
+Most importantly, any changes made by the user should at this point be saved.

+To be of any use all activity classes must have a corresponding `&lt;activity&gt;` declaration in their package's **AndroidManifest.xml**.

-Okay, let's walk around on familiar ground...
-Java.
-We only have one class in our Hello World project, the **MainActivity** class.
+We only have one activity in our Hello World project, the **MainActivity**.
 Let's open up [MainActivity.java](sample01/helloworld/src/main/java/org/dutchaug/workshop/beginners/helloworld/MainActivity.java) and see what's inside.

-> You can quickly open a class-file by pressing `Cmd-O` on a Mac and `Ctrl-N` on a Windows or Linux machine.
-Tip: Type `Cmd-Shift-A` on a Mac or `Ctrl-Shift-A` to browse through the various keyboard shortcuts.
+> You can quickly open a class-file by pressing `Cmd-O` on a Mac and `Ctrl-N` on a Windows or Linux machine. **Tip:** Type `Cmd-Shift-A` on a Mac or `Ctrl-Shift-A` to browse through the various keyboard shortcuts.
 Or download a PDF file with the most common keyboard shortcuts for [Windows or Linux](http://www.jetbrains.com/idea/docs/IntelliJIDEA_ReferenceCard.pdf) or [Mac OS X](http://www.jetbrains.com/idea/docs/IntelliJIDEA_ReferenceCard_Mac.pdf)

 ```java
 package org.dutchaug.workshop.beginners.helloworld;